GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 ![GCDS groups R&D screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/16-GCDS-Groups-RD-name.png)

-As expected, the four security groups matching the criteria are found.
+The four security groups matching the criteria are found.
 The security group `Restricted-Users` does not have a name prefixed with `RD`, nor does it have `GCP` in the description, so it is not returned by the search.

 ### Summary

-Having the ability to selectively sync Groups into Google Cloud using wildcards can ease the operational burden of having to constantly update or add new Group Search Rules as Groups are newly created.
-Additionally it encourages Administrators to follow a standardized naming convention for Groups that need to exist in Google Cloud.
+Having the ability to selectively synchronize groups into Google Cloud using wildcards can ease the operational burden of needing to frequently update or add new group search rules as groups are newly created.
+Additionally, this approach encourages administrators to follow a standardized naming convention for groups that need to exist in Google Cloud.

 ## What's next